Boeing 777: Entry into service

-Initial derivatives
+Improvement and stretching: -200ER/-300

-After the original model, Boeing developed an increased gross weight variant of the 777-200 with greater range and payload capability.
+After the baseline model, the 777-200, Boeing developed an increased gross weight variant with greater range and payload capability.
 Initially named 777-200IGW, the 777-200ER first flew on October 7, 1996, received FAA and JAA certification on January 17, 1997, and entered service with British Airways on February 9, 1997.
 Offering greater long-haul performance, the variant became the most widely ordered version of the aircraft through the early 2000s.
 On April 2, 1997, a Malaysia Airlines -200ER named "Super Ranger" broke the great circle "distance without landing" record for an airliner by flying eastward from Boeing Field, Seattle to Kuala Lumpur, a distance of 10823 nmi, in 21 hours and 23 minutes.

-Following the introduction of the -200ER, Boeing turned its attention to a stretched version of the airliner.
+Following the introduction of the -200ER, Boeing turned its attention to a stretched version of the baseline model.
 On October 16, 1997, the 777-300 made its first flight.
 At 242.4 ft in length, the -300 became the longest airliner yet produced (until the A340-600), and had a 20 percent greater overall capacity than the standard length model.
 The -300 was awarded type certification simultaneously from the FAA and JAA on May 4, 1998, and entered service with launch customer Cathay Pacific on May 27, 1998.

-The first generation of Boeing 777 models, the -200, -200ER, and -300 have since been known collectively as Boeing 777 Classics.
+The first generation of Boeing 777 models, the -200, -200ER, and -300 have since been known collectively as the Boeing 777 Classics.
+These three early 777 variants had three engine options ranging from 77,200 to 98000 lbf: General Electric GE90, Pratt & Whitney PW4000, or Rolls-Royce Trent 800.

-Second generation models
+Production

+The production process included substantial international content, an unprecedented level of global subcontracting for a Boeing jetliner, later exceeded by the 787.
+International contributors included Mitsubishi Heavy Industries and Kawasaki Heavy Industries (fuselage panels), Fuji Heavy Industries, Ltd. (center wing section), Hawker de Havilland (elevators), and Aerospace Technologies of Australia (rudder).
+An agreement between Boeing and the Japan Aircraft Development Corporation, representing Japanese aerospace contractors, made the latter risk-sharing partners for 20 percent of the entire development program.